alantech/alanlang-docs/src/getting_started.md

 ### Source Installation

-If your operating system and/or CPU architecture do not match the above, you'll need a development environment to build Alan locally.
+If you wish to contribute to Alan, or if your operating system and/or CPU architecture do not match the above, you'll need a development environment to build Alan locally:

-You'll need:

 * git (any recent version should work)
 * Node.js >=10.20.1, <14.0.0